 All pupils receive regular and effective written feedback (Relating to overarching desired outcome A and B) New whole College marking and feedback policy Sep 2017, reviewed and adapted Sep 2018.
 INSET and CPD for all teachers on High 5 lesson, including feedback.
-EEF toolkit highlights effective feedback as an impactful strategy.
+Focused book checks in the calendar with SLT leads, HODs and subject teachers EEF toolkit highlights effective feedback as an impactful strategy.
 Whilst good evidence of improvement, College quality assurance has shown this as a further development area.
 Ofsted November 2017, areas for improvement: "making sure that teachers routinely spot when pupils misunderstand and help them to improve their work" Quality assurance calendar for work scrutiny.
-Assistant Headteacher ( Teaching and Learning) Heads of Department Ongoing work scrutiny schedule in College Calendar Teachers know their pupils well, assess progress accurately and are able to meet their learning needs.
-(Relating to overarching desired outcome A,B,D) All teachers are to use seating plans that clearly identify disadvantaged pupils.
+Assistant Headteacher (Teaching and Learning) Heads of Department Ongoing work scrutiny schedule in College Calendar Teachers know their pupils well, assess progress accurately and are able to meet their learning needs.
+(Relating to overarching desired outcome A, B, D) All teachers are to use seating plans that clearly identify disadvantaged pupils.
 They have access to clear identification of cohorts, prior attainment and targets.
-New assessment criteria based upon developing, securing and exceeding skills introduced for Years 7 and 8 Sep 2017 in all subjects, continue to be embedded 2018.
+New assessment criteria started September 2019 following Curriculum changes, including 3-year KS3.
+Barriers to learning identified for all students to allow for targeted intervention.
 Quality assurance and moderating of assessments across all subjects.
 Moderating to be built into the College calendar for all year groups.
 English and Mathematics QLA Key Stage 2 data to be analysed and used by Y7 teachers to inform future planning.
 Data/SISRA CPD provided for Progress Managers as part of the Middle Leaders CPD program Effective use of seating plans can improve attainment.
 Knowing and assessing pupils accurately is essential in informing future teacher planning.
-Past experience has shown that skills based assessment at KS3 is needed to ensure pupils are GCSE ready.
+Experience has shown that skills-based assessment at KS3 is needed to ensure pupils are GCSE ready.
 Seating plans to be in place for all classes and provided for all lesson observations.
 Quality assurance calendar in place.
 Heads of Department to ensure that seating plans are in place.
-Deputy Headteacher of each Key Stage Assistant Headteacher (Assessment) Review after each assessment period of each year group.
+Senior staff in charge of each Key Stage Assistant Headteacher (Assessment) Review after each assessment period of each year group.